PeterShaggyNoble/MDI-Sandbox/README.md

 ## Change Log
 Only major changes and additions will be noted here.
+- **2017-11-09:** Added an options menu to allow downloading of currently filtered icons.
+                  Community icons can now be highlighted via the main menu.
 - **2017-11-07:** Added vector downloads to the icon editor.
 - **2017-11-06:** Added the ability to export, import and reset icon editor settings.
 - **2017-11-05:** Added the ability to download favourites as an HTML file for use with Polymer.